galaxyxone/ipfsStatViewer/DEVELOPMENT_DOCUMENTS.md

 ## Building an extension from scratch

-To start- adapt a grafana API to display a bar graph displaying what types of data are stored on a users node by using the file_type and file_size as the sources of data
+To start- adapt a visualization API(D3) to display what types of data are stored on a users node by using the file_type and file_size as the sources of data

 This first https://www.youtube.com/watch?v=2LhoCfjm8R4